 There are no additional costs aside from transportation to the classes as all learning materials are factored into the price of the course.

 To find out what options are available to you, please contact us for an informal chat.

-Is there a HypnoBirthing home-study course, or CDs, tapes and/or videos I could buy?
+Is there a HypnoBirthing home-study course, or CDs, tapes and/or videos I can buy instead of attending classes?

-Although the book and CD are available separately from Amazon.com and The HypnoBirthing Institute, they are designed to be used as part of an practitioner-led course.
+Although the book and CD are available for purchase online, they are designed to be used as part of a practitioner-led course.
 HypnoBirthing is only taught through a series of classes.